MicrosoftDocs/WSL/WSL/case-sensitivity.md

 - Case-sensitive: FOO.txt ≠ foo.txt ≠ Foo.txt
 - Case-insenstive: FOO.text = foo.txt = Foo.txt

-Windows Subsystem for Linux (WSL) enables you to make adjustments to how case sensitivity is handled by the Windows file system, setting case sensitivity with attribute flags per directory.

 ## Differences between Windows and Linux case sensitivity

+When working with both Linux and Windows files and directories, you may need to adjust how case sensitivity is handled.

 Standard behavior:

 - Windows file system treats file and directory names as case-insensitive.
 FOO.txt and foo.txt will be treated as equivalent files.
 - Linux file system treats file and directory names as case-sensitive.
 FOO.txt and foo.txt will be treated as distinct files.

-Windows Subsystem for Linux (WSL 2) is running a real Linux kernel and, thus, follows the standard Linux behavior of treating files and directories (folders) as case-sensitive.
+The Windows file system supports setting case sensitivity with attribute flags per directory.
+While the standard behavior is to be case-insensitive, you can assign an attribute flag to make a directory case sensitive, so that it will recognize Linux files and folders that may differ only by case.

+This may be especially true when mounting drives to the Windows Subsystem for Linux (WSL) file system.
+When working in the WSL file system, you are running Linux, thus files and directories are treated as case-sensitive by default.

 > [!NOTE]
 > In the past, if you had files whose name differed only by case, these files could not be accessed by Windows, because Windows applications treat the file system as case insensitive and cannot distinguish between files whose names only differ in case.
 While Windows File Explorer will show both files, only one will open regardless of which you select.